Great homemade yeast dinner rolls in 60 minutes. Just fire up the mixer and follow these easy step by step photo instructions.

 All dry yeast is the same organism but how much is alive and how it is process is what makes quick or instant yeast different than plain old everyday dry yeast.

 One package of yeast is 2 1/4 teaspoons.
-Normal a recipe this size would use one package, but we are going for quick so doubled.
+Normally, a recipe this size would use one package, but we are going for quick so double the yeast.

 I tend to keep yeast a long time, and it is good usually a long time after the “expiration date” if kept in the refrigerator but due to this, I always “proof” my yeast.

-You proof the yeast (prove it is good) buy adding to warm water and usually some sugar and waiting for bubbles which will take 5-10 minutes.
+You proof the yeast (prove it is good) by adding to warm water and usually some sugar and waiting for bubbles which will take 5-10 minutes.